The 2023 Barnes & Mortlake Regatta will be run on Saturday 10th June.

 - Instructions for competitors

-- Course map (flood tide – morning racing)
+- Course map (flood tide – late afternoon racing)

-- Course map (ebb tide – afternoon racing)
+- Course map (ebb tide – morning and early afternoon racing)

 - Safety plan